sitomani/4champ/README.md

 In this repository I'm working on rewriting the app that originally was released in AppStore in 2012, and since late 2017 not available in AppStore any more 😞.
 You can read more about the history of the app and follow the rewrite process on the development journal that I created for this project: [sitomani.github.io/4champ](https://sitomani.github.io/4champ).

 ### Main Features and their current status in this repository
-* Radio: You can listen to a random set of tunes from the whole collection of almost 150000 modules, or stream from the head, i.e. the most recently added ones.
-Implemented, except for the local modules radio for offline use.
+* Radio: You can listen to a random set of tunes from the whole collection of over 150000 modules, or stream from the head, i.e. the most recently added ones.
+You can also play from the local collection from set of modules that you've selected to keep for offline mode.
 * Search (search the AMP database by module, composer, group name or sampletexts): Implemented in October 2018.
 * Playlists (build your own playlists): TBD
 * Local Collection (store modules locally): Persistent storage for off-line listening of modules implemented June 2019.